 The Rob Arra Collection

-The frame is made of black hardwood.
+The frame is made of a black composite resin.

 More background information about this print...